Adding and Managing Inventory for Revenue Stream

 An inventory doesn't appear in the Profit and Loss table, but your cost of sales does, and these form the basis of inventory calculation.

-In the Balance Sheet, the value of your inventory is shown for each month or year, calculated according to the basic formula of inventory calculation:
+In the Balance Sheet, the value of your inventory is shown for each Month, Quarter or Year, calculated according to the basic formula of inventory calculation:

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.